pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 ---
 title: 9 Software Design Lessons I Learned While Scaling A Startup
-tags: Software Design,Startup,Software Development,Best Practices,Software Architecture,Gyan
+tags: Startup,Software Development,Best Practices,Software Architecture,Gyan
 cover: cover.jpg
 author: Pragyan Tripathi
 metaDescription: Are you a software developer in an early stage startup?
 Wish to learn key lessons in software engineering to design reliable software architecture?
 Click to find out more!